CirculaHealth-Hackathon/DashboardV1-/README.md

 ## Contributing

-This is currently a Firebase Studio prototyped project.
+This is currently a prototyped project.
 For contributions, please follow standard GitHub flow (fork, branch, pull request) if this project becomes open source.

 ## License

-This project is currently under development in Firebase Studio.
+This project is currently under development.
 A specific open-source license will be applied if and when the project is publicly released.
 For now, all rights are reserved.
 ```